 Much of what I wrote in my previous post about the geography of Berthold’s 1869–1978 headquarters also applies to this Gursch factory location.
 In 1901, when Gursch moved into their purpose-built factory building, Gneisenaustraße was located in the then-southwestern part of Berlin that was known as the Tempelhofer Vorstadt.
 The area had been incorporated into the city of Berlin in 1861.
 Since 1920, the area of the city encompassing the Tempelhofer Vorstadt has been known as Kreuzberg.

 The factory building today

 The former Gursch factory is not visible from the street.
 It is behind a newer building that also has the address Gneisenaustraße 27.
 The whole Gneisenaustraße 27 complex – the newer street-facing building and this former factory building alike – now houses American study abroad students.
-The ground floor of the former Gursch factory contains a large café operated by Cuccuma, whose main location is nearby in the Zossener Straße.
+This most-recent development was completed in 2015. the architects responsible were Macro Sea.
+On the factory’s old first floor, Cuccuma operates a large café operated (Cuccuma’s main location is nearby in the Zossener Straße).
 Although Gneisenaustraße is about a twenty-minute U-Bahn ride from my apartment, this café-inside-a-former-typefoundry-factory is currently the place I choose for scheduling all of my meetings.